ahmediqbg/ahmediqbg.github.io/_posts/2020-06-15-CSSLP-notes.markdown

 -   Mandatory Access Control (MAC)
     -   Is a form of NDAC
     -   Restricts access based on information sensitivity
-    -   Privileges and formal authorization are still rqeuired to access objects
+    -   Privileges and formal authorization are still required to access objects
     -   A single admin body is required to control access as MAC is born from NDAC
         -   This body provides priviledge and authorization
     -   Access is 'multilevel' as information sensitivity is different per classification